yoichio/public-documents/selectionapiforshadow.md

 ```

 As default, the user can select crossing Shadow boundary.
 I also propose '''getRangeAt(0)''' modification that the web author can get its selection correctly.
-See detail.
+See appendix.

 # Appendix
-## Spec detail
-Selection API defines selection as it is unique on a document which consists of one node tree. ```document.getSelection()``` returns a singleton Selection object.
-However, Shadow DOM inserts other node trees into a document recursively and we don't expose contents in the trees through javascript API.
-Shadow DOM also has another Selection object. ```shadowRoot.getSelection()``` returns an unique Selection object per ShadowRoot.
-That specification makes Selection API not working for Shadow DOM.([reported issue](https://github.com/w3c/webcomponents/issues/79))
-Also there are interop issues between user agents' implementation.

 ## User select Shadow DOM Detail
 What happens if ```getRangeAt(0)``` is called on user drag?